 - WCAG 2.0 and 2.1: the Web Content Accessibility Guidelines

 - What you need to know about the WCAG 2.0 and 2.1 success criteria

 - How do professionals in your industry comply with every success criteria, without tradeoffs?

-- What are the testing tools to confirm you’re meeting or exceeding the standards?
+- What are the best testing tools to confirm you’re meeting the standards?

-- Q&A until we run out of questions!
+- Q&A (David stays until you run out of questions!)

 For whom will this course be useful?

 - Writers and editors